Medically reviewed by Drugs.com. Last updated on Feb 15, 2023.

 Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.
 Rare inherited problems also can cause rickets.

 Adding vitamin D or calcium to the diet generally corrects the bone problems associated with rickets.
-When rickets are due to another underlying medical problem, your child may need additional medications or other treatment.
+When rickets is due to another underlying medical problem, your child may need additional medications or other treatment.
 Some skeletal deformities caused by rickets may require corrective surgery.

 Signs and symptoms of rickets can include: